arthur-jacquin/edit/philosophy.md

 Before publishing it, I used it for several months to polish it to my needs.
 It should now be quite feature-stable.
 If you wonder if the editing model will work for you, you can read about the design choices below.
-If it sounds good to you, do not hesitate to try it!
-In that case, I would greatly appreciate a feedback, wether it's on the user side or the code.

 ## Simplicity as the utmost goal